Connect with us

 • Microfibre travel towel – perfect for backpackers.
 They fold up into virtually nothing, weigh very little and dry super quick.

-• 1-3 jumpers/ sweaters – depending on the climate of your destinations (maybe a fleece or coat for some of the colder places).
+• 1-3 jumpers/ sweaters – depending on the climate of your destinations (maybe a fleece or coat for some of the colder places – always check the climate at the time of year you are going).

 • Sunglasses